barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 When viewed through a racial context, this "crime-only" approach to modeling stop and frisk appears to have its limits; it generally overpredicts the number of stop and frisk incidents in whiter neighborhoods and under predicts the amount of stop and frisk in neighborhoods with higher concentrations of people of color.
 If police were solely to use crime as a decision-making data point then we would expect to see equal distribution of residuals across neighborhoods with varying levels of residents of color.
 This indicates that there is something else driving the relationship between stop and frisk and crime (and it might have something to do with race).

-Now that we can see a clear need to add the neighborhood's racial composition into the account, we can update our "crime-only" model to control for the proportion of residents of color in each neighborhood.
-The plot showing this relationship and the results of the two models are shown side-by-side below.
-We can see in our crime & race model, just how significant the neighborhood composition of residents of color is.
+Now that we see a clear need to incorporate the neighborhood's racial composition into the model, we can update our "crime-only" model to control for the proportion of residents of color in each neighborhood.
+The plot below shows the same linear relationship between the previous year's crime rate and stop and frisk now controlling for the neighborhood's racial composition.
+Additionally, the updated crime & race linear model is shown side-by-side along with the "crime-only" model below.

-<details><summary>Click for regression model output</summary>
+<details><summary><b>Click for regression model output</b></summary>
 <p>

+The regression output below shows a fairly similar overall relationship between crime and stop and frisk.
+However, the crime & race model indicates that there is a statistically significant difference between the amount of stop and frisk in neighborhoods with 90% - 100% residents of color compared to the base category -- neighborhoods with 10% - 40% residents of color.
+There is no statistically significant difference observed with the intermediate neighborhood types.

+$Total Stop & Frisk = (Prev.
+Year Crime * 0.102) + N$

+So, if we're comparing a neighborhood with identical levels of crime in the previous year and starkly different racial compositions...

+Neighborhood 1: 10% - 40% resident of color & 1000 crimes in previous year

+$Total Stop \& Frisk = (1000 * 0.102) + 0$

+$Total Stop \& Frisk = 102$

+Neighborhood 2: 90% - 100% resident of color & 1000 crimes in previous year

+$Total Stop \& Frisk = (1000 * 0.102) + 46.732$

+$Total Stop \& Frisk = 148.72$

+This shows that, holding the amount of crime in a neighborhood constant, the crime & race model predicts that, on average, there are ~47 more incidents in neighborhoods with the highest concentrations of residents of color compared to the whiter neighborhoods of DC.

 <table style="text-align:center"><tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td colspan="2"><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="2" style="border-bottom: 1px solid black"></td></tr>